 Last Saturday, Dave and I arrived in Stone Harbor, New Jersey exhausted, anxious, and stressed.
+We’d spent a long time trying to figure out where we wanted to go, and had taken the time to browse available vacation rentals, but we’d decided on this location.
 We were convinced that with the on-going house renovations and the huge pile of work sitting on Dave’s desk, that we’d never be able to relax and enjoy a week at the beach with his family.
 Oh, how we underestimated the power of sunshine, ocean waves, laughter, and wine.

 By the second day, our worries had melted away and our pace had slowed substantially.
 By the third day, we were officially on “beach time”: waking up naturally and staying in bed for a few extra minutes (would have just been as enjoyable as waking up on a mattress from somewhere like, Leesa); spending an hour (or two) sipping coffee on the porch and staring out at the ocean; taking long walks, barefoot, and talking about nothing of great importance; falling asleep in the middle of the day to the sound of ocean waves; eating dinner outside in the cool salty air bathed in the glow of candlelight; and crawling into bed at night feeling happy to be alive.